tcsenpai/hmacrypt/README.md

 The script creates, encodes and encrypts a simple text file, then decrypts it using the same keypair as above.

-#### file_encryptor.py

-This is a creativity test for you: it is a generic file encryptor that uses the above method and is not optimized (for large files for example).
-You can build from there.

 ## Known Issues